 Levy-paying employers

-UK employers with a pay bill of £3million or more will pay an apprenticeship levy.
-They can access this money through the Apprenticeship Service and it can only be used for apprenticeship training and development in their own organisation.
-If they don’t use the levy funds within two years then it goes back to the Government.
-If they use all their levy and want to train more apprentices, they'll pay for them using the same model as an SME.
+UK employers with a pay bill of £3million or more will pay the apprenticeship levy.
+This money can be accessed through the Apprenticeship Service and can only be used for apprenticeship training.
+If employers don’t use the levy funds within two years, the Government takes unused funds back.
+If they use all their levy and want to train more apprentices, employers pay for them using the same payment model as an SME (see below).
 The levy is collected by HMRC via the PAYE process.
-There is a £15,000 allowance and the Government will top-up monthly funds for apprenticeship training by 10%.
-No employer is exempt.
+The Apprenticeship Service can be found here.

 Non-levy paying (micro-businesses and SMEs)

-SMEs with a pay bill under £3million contribute 10% of the total apprenticeship cost and the Government pays the remaining 90%.
-The same model is used for levy-paying employers who have exhausted their funds.
+SMEs with a pay bill under £3million contribute 5% towards the total cost of an apprenticeship and the Government pays the remaining 95%.
+This payment model is also used for levy-paying employers who have exhausted their levy funds.

-The Government will fund 100% of the cost of apprenticeship training for a 16-18 year old for businesses with fewer than 50 employees.
+The Government funds 100% of the cost of apprenticeship training for a 16-18 year old for businesses with fewer than 50 employees.

 The Apprenticeship Service is an online portal for employers to manage their levy account.
 It shows the amount of funding available and lets employers make virtual payments to providers for delivery of their apprenticeships.
-It includes the “Find an Apprenticeship Provider Tool” with details of nearby education providers.
-It will show which apprenticeships the provider offers as well as performance data so that employers can make informed decisions when negotiating funding and contributions with local providers.
+It includes the “Find an Apprenticeship Provider Tool” with details of nearby apprenticeship providers.
+It will show which apprenticeships the provider offers as well as performance data so that employers can make informed decisions when negotiating delivery and price with providers.

 The Government will contribute £2,000 towards the cost of apprenticeships for 16–18 year olds: £1,000 to the employer and £1,000 to the training provider.